Back to blog

 return random.random() < max(0.0, age_ratio ** 3)

-Early in the TTL, refresh is unlikely.
-Near the end, one of the readers is likely to refresh before the key fully expires.
-This is not needed everywhere; use it for hot keys where an expiry cliff is dangerous.
+Early in the TTL, a refresh is unlikely.
+As the entry ages, one of the readers becomes likely to refresh it before it fully expires.
+The extra writes are worth it on hot keys, where a synchronized expiry would otherwise be expensive.

 Write-through, write-behind, and friends